 Tuna Caesar Salad

 Tuna Caesar Salad is such a flavorful, satisfying meal and packed with protein.
-This healthy caesar tuna salad for two is great for lunch or dinner and can even be prepped in advance.
-This healthy salad recipe is can be made with gluten free croutons and homemade dressing in 10 minutes.
-This recipe is budget friendly and made with simple ingredients.
+This simple caesar tuna salad for two is great for lunch or dinner and can even be prepped in advance.
+Since it uses canned tuna, this recipe is budget friendly and uses simple ingredients.
+Feel free to use store bought or homemade caesar dressing.

 Print Pin Save Rate